|

 environmental impact in its construction but will also have little

-Pictured left is the dinning room with sections of
+(centre) is the dinning room with sections of

 the walls displaying the big bale load bearing structure of the

+building.
+The chairs are made from salvaged wine barrels.
 Pictured right is a taste of the style of the

 building.
 It's a mixture of rustic timbers with high specification